NikSativa/SpryKit/README.md

 When writing tests for a class, it is advised to only test that class's behavior and not the other objects it uses.
 With Swift this can be difficult.

 How do you check if you are calling the correct methods at the appropriate times and passing in the appropriate arguments?
-NSpry allows you to easily make a spy object that records every called function and the passed-in arguments.
+Spry allows you to easily make a spy object that records every called function and the passed-in arguments.

 How do you ensure that an injected object is going to return the necessary values for a given test?
-NSpry allows you to easily make a stub object that can return a specific value.
+Spry allows you to easily make a stub object that can return a specific value.

 This way you can write tests from the point of view of the class you are testing (the subject under test) and nothing more.